2024-2025 Samford University Undergraduate Catalog

 Joanna C. Bradley, Assistant Professor, Spanish; Language Section Administrator (Spanish)

-Yeon Mi Lee, Assistant Professor
+Yeon Mi Lee, Assistant Professor, Spanish

 Sara Ortega-Higgs, Assistant Professor, Spanish